Japanese Polled: History

-The conservation status of the Japanese Polled was listed by the FAO as "critical" in 2007.
+The conservation status of the Japanese Polled was listed by the Food and Agriculture Organization of the United Nations as "critical" in 2007.
 In 1978 the total population was reported to be 2242; in 2008 it was 132.
 Although not at risk of immediate extinction, the breed is in need of emergency measures for its protection.
 The Japanese Polled Public Corporation has been set up by the administration of Yamaguchi Prefecture to protect and preserve the breed and its genetic resources.

 Characteristics

-The Japanese Polled is black; both sexes are polled, without horns.
+The Japanese Polled is black; both sexes are naturally polled, without horns.